quasarch/quasarch-documentation/content/en/docs/_index.md

 Quasarch Console, a revolutionary platform that combines decentralized protocols to offer the next generation of cloud services.
 Quasarch Console stands, together with its partners, at the forefront of the Decentralized Cloud revolution, redefining the way individuals and businesses interact with the digital sphere.

-## What is Quasarch Console & Quasarch Cloud?
+## What is Quasarch Console & Quasarch Cloud Platform?

 Quasarch Console is not just another cloud service platform; it represents a paradigm shift in the world of cloud computing.
 Unlike conventional cloud platforms, Quasarch Console leverages the power of decentralized technologies, such as blockchain and peer-to-peer networking, to offer users a truly secure, private, and efficient cloud experience.